 How to Write the Vanderbilt University Supplemental Essays

 - Remember that aside from your main Common Application essay, this is your only opportunity to share your voice with the admissions officer who reads your file, so take advantage of it.
 Your values, personality, and passion should shine brightly off the page.
-Since Vanderbilt is known for its active student body committed to fostering and improving its community, they want to know what type of community member you will be and how you will contribute if you come to study at Vanderbilt.
+Since Vanderbilt is known for its active student body committed to fostering and improving its community, the admissions officers want to know what type of community member you will be and how you will contribute if you come to study at Vanderbilt.

 - Perhaps most importantly, Vanderbilt is a school that values leadership, so emphasize leadership that you’ve demonstrated in your activity or work.
-Similarly, this can come in many forms: you can write about how you chose to lead, the impact of your leadership, or be even more reflective and write about what you learned about yourself and others through your experience.
+Similarly, this can come in many forms: you can write about how you chose to lead a discussion, the impact of your leadership, or be even more reflective and write about what you learned about yourself and others through your experience.
 Other leaders in your club or activity could also have inspired you and taught you valuable lessons—a true leader is one who can also recognize the impact of others!

 - Finally, you don’t have to choose the activity or work to which you’ve devoted the most time or plan to spend the most time pursuing in college; it’s often obvious that a decorated athlete will continue their sport at the varsity/club level or that an advanced concert violinist will seek the opportunity to join the orchestra.
 Rather, exceptionally insightful essays can draw from experiences that might seem less important or relevant on an applicant’s activities list (maybe it’s one that isn’t mentioned in your application anywhere else at all!).
-Extracurricular means anything outside of the normal course of study at school, so embrace the freedom that Vanderbilt is giving you by perhaps focusing on some small ritual or tradition that you or your family often do or a side project/hobby that you pursue for fun!
+“Extracurricular” means anything outside of the normal course of study at school, so feel free to embrace the freedom that Vanderbilt is giving you by focusing on a small ritual or tradition that you or your family often do or a side project/hobby that you pursue for fun!